 More Apple Recipes

 I am so honored when you make a recipe from my site!
-If you make this Apple Crumble Pie, please leave a comment and a star rating with your experience!
-If you have any questions about this recipe, feel free to comment here, too!
+If you make this Apple Crumb Pie, please leave a star ⭐️⭐️⭐️⭐️⭐️ rating with your experience!
+If you have any questions about this recipe, comment here and tag me on Instagram!

-This Apple Crumble Pie starts with a flaky pie crust, filled with juicy cinnamon laced apples and topped with an oat crumble.
+This Apple Crumb Pie starts with a flaky pie crust that's filled with juicy, cinnamon-laced apples and topped with an oat crumble.
 It's a classic, and for good reason!
-Be sure not to skip the step of macerating the apples, for at least 20 minutes.
+Be sure not to skip the step of macerating the apples for at least 20 minutes.
 You can let them macerate longer, for a better texture, if time allows.
 If you do macerate them for longer and you find you have a lot of juice in your bowl, you can strain the juice into a pot and boil it down until it has slightly thickened.
 This will heighten the apple flavor and ensure you don't have a thin filling.
-When you are placing the apple filling in the pie, layer the apples closely together helps prevent the crumb topping from sinking in from shrinkage from the apples.
+When you are placing the apple filling in the pie, layer the apples closely together to help prevent the crumb topping from sinking.

 - Prep Time: 00:40